 Do You Need Dual-Diagnosis Treatment?

-Co-occurring conditions like depression may exist prior to substance abuse or develop as a side effect of drug and alcohol dependency.
-Using traditional and holistic therapies, Red Oak Recovery Center has a proven history of successfully addressing the secondary health challenges that complicate substance abuse.
+Co-occurring conditions like depression may exist prior to substance use or develop as a side effect of drug and alcohol dependency.
+Using traditional and holistic therapies, Red Oak Recovery Center has a proven history of successfully addressing the secondary health challenges that complicate substance use.
 We treat a variety of addictions, including: